 Hooded Nose Con

 There are a few cases where one carabiner is significantly better than the others.
 The CAMP Dyon beats all the competition when it comes to fitting through small chains and other old or homemade fixed pro with small holes.
-The Dyon is the only clean nose carabiner that has a narrow nose – the beautiful hooded noses and protruding wires create a shroud that will not fit through tiny openings.
+The Dyon is the only clean nose carabiner that has a narrow nose .
+Most other models have a hooded nose that will not fit through tiny openings.

-Fitting in the hole doesn’t guarantee it will sit perfectly, but it is certainly better than not fitting at all.
+Fitting into small holes doesn’t guarantee it will sit perfectly, but it is certainly better than not fitting at all.

 wiregate keylock carabiner nose difference

-Yellow CAMP Dyon on the left, silver DMM Alpha Light on the right.
+Yellow CAMP Dyon on the left, silver DMM Alpha Light (retired) on the right.

 Carabiner Size